 What are the recruitment regulations and procedures in Hong Kong?

-Hong Kong offers an equal employment opportunity to its citizens that consider hiring based on experience, expertise, and the ability to perform the job.
+Hong Kong offers an equal employment opportunity to its citizens.
+This means they consider hiring based on experience, expertise, and the ability to perform the job.
 The Labor Department of Hong Kong is actively involved in helping Hong Kong employees to avoid discriminations that might result from gender biases, age, race, religion, marital status, or disability.

 The employment age in Hong Kong is 18 years.
 However, younger persons who are between 13-17 years old may be hired through the restrictions on what they can do and the number of hours that they can work applies.
 On the other hand, there is no legal age to retire in Hong Kong.
 However, the employees can retire between the ages of 60-65 years.